yassineeea/Carbon-FootPrint/README.md

 [![Pizza Sales Analysis Screenshot](https://github.com/yassineeea/Carbon-FootPrint/blob/main/CarbonDashboard/dash1.png)](https://example.com)

-The Pizza Sales Analysis project aimed to explore and understand sales trends, customer preferences, and performance across different pizza categories and sizes.
-By analyzing a comprehensive dataset of pizza sales, the project sought to uncover insights that could help optimize inventory management, improve marketing strategies, and enhance overall sales performance.
+The Carbon Footprint Analysis project was designed to explore and understand global carbon emissions trends, focusing on the contributions of various countries and energy sources.
+By analyzing an extensive dataset of CO2 emissions, this project aimed to uncover insights that could inform policy decisions, guide sustainable practices, and support efforts to mitigate climate change.

 #### Goals 🎯
-* Identify Top Performers🥇: Determine which pizza categories and sizes contribute most to total revenue and orders.
+* Identify Top Contributors 🥇: Determine which countries and energy sources contribute most to total carbon emissions.
-* Analyze Sales Trends📈: Understand the daily, weekly, and monthly trends in pizza orders to optimize supply chain and marketing efforts.
+* Analyze Emissions Trends 📈: Understand the annual, regional, and global trends in carbon emissions to support informed decision-making.
-* Customer Insights🕒: Identify peak order times and high-demand periods to align business strategies accordingly.
+* Insights on Carbon Intensity 🌍: Assess the relationship between carbon emissions and economic output (GDP) to evaluate the efficiency of different countries in managing their carbon footprint.

 ### Built With ⛏️🧑🏽‍💻